Bufflehead: Diet

 These diving birds forage underwater.
 They prefer water depths of 1.2–4.5 m.
 In freshwater habitats, they eat primarily insects, and in saltwater, they feed predominantly on crustaceans and mollusks.
 Aquatic plants and fish eggs can often become locally important food items, as well.

 Relationship with humans

 Because of their striking plumage, highly active nature, and proximity to humans on waterfront properties, buffleheads are one of the most popular birds amongst bird watchers.
 The bufflehead, also known as the spirit duck, was added to the coat of arms of the town of Sidney, British Columbia, in 1995.
 Buffleheads are hunted and are considered a gamebird.
 In contrast to many other seaducks that have declined in recent decades, bufflehead numbers have remained relatively constant.
-Habitat degradation is the major threat to this bird, since they depend on very limited coastal habitat on their wintering grounds, and very specific habitat in their boreal breeding grounds.
-Although buffleheads do use man-made nest boxes, they still need the forest habitat to thrive.